Deepshift/DeepCreamPy/README.md

 Follow me on Twitter [@deeppomf](https://twitter.com/deeppomf) (NSFW Tweets) for project updates.

+## Contributions
+Contributions are closed for the near future.

-Contributions are welcome!
-Special thanks to ccppoo, IAmTheRedSpy, 0xb8, deniszh, Smethan, mrmajik45, harjitmoe, itsVale, StartleStars, and SoftArmpit!
+Special thanks to ccppoo, IAmTheRedSpy, 0xb8, deniszh, Smethan, mrmajik45, harjitmoe, itsVale, StartleStars, and SoftArmpit for their contributions!

 ## License
+Please see the [EULA](EULA.txt) for license details.

 ## Acknowledgements
 Example mermaid image by Shurajo & AVALANCHE Game Studio under [CC BY 3.0 License](https://creativecommons.org/licenses/by/3.0/).
 The example image is modified from the original, which can be found [here](https://opengameart.org/content/mermaid).